Linux Mint (Cinnamon Flavour) and Ubuntu "Howto" Articles

 - Fun with Lubuntu - An introduction to Lubuntu which is based on Ubuntu but using the LXDE desktop environment.
 Ideally for older less powerful hardware.

-- Ubuntu All Together - Sharing, Networking, Backup, Synchronisation and Encryption under Ubuntu and Linux Mint - Mounting Drives, File Sharing between Computers running both Linux and Windows and secure access to remote machines which are all prerequisites for the main topics of Backup and Synchronisation.
+- Linux Mint and Ubuntu All Together - Sharing, Networking, Backup, Synchronisation and Encryption - Mounting Drives, File Sharing between Computers running both Linux and Windows and secure access to remote machines which are all prerequisites for the main topics of Backup and Synchronisation.

-- Ubuntu Linux on the Move - covers global communications via mobile phones, PDAs and mobile broadband USB dongles etc., with some coverage of specific software and techniques to minimise data costs.
+- Linux Mint and Ubuntu on the Move - covers global communications via mobile phones, PDAs and mobile broadband USB dongles etc., with some coverage of specific software and techniques to minimise data costs.

-- Ubuntu on the Take - covers how to handle all the pictures we take in the Digital Camera era using Ubuntu Linux - it is currently being extended to include capturing video, editing video and authoring DVDs.
+- Linux Mint and Ubuntu on the Take - covers how to handle all the pictures we take in the Digital Camera era using Ubuntu Linux - it is currently being extended to include capturing video, editing video and authoring DVDs.

-- Ubuntu making Music - Transcribing music from CDs, cassette tape and LPs into digital format, adding and editing metadata and playing
+- Linux Mint and Ubuntu making Music - Transcribing music from CDs, cassette tape and LPs into digital format, adding and editing metadata and playing

 - More Spices for Cinnamon - Applet Development for Cinnamon- I have developed a number of Applets including NUMA - a Network Usage Monitor with Alerts, BAMS - a Battery Applet with Monitoring and Shutdown, a Stopwatch and BAND - a Bumblebee And NVidia Display applet for monitoring Optimus dual graphics laptops.